-The creation of each report will provide an opportunity for you to try one different study skill strategy for a week.
-This experiment will help you determine the most effective way for you to deepen your learning in college and beyond!
-Each of your Study Skills Reports can earn up to 15 points; thus, all six plans will be worth a possible total of 90 points.
+The creation of each "Do One Thing Different" report will provide an opportunity to do one different thing for a week.
+You will try out one study skill strategy you have never tried before.
+This experiment will help you determine the most effective way for you to deepen your learning in college and beyond, as well as raise your grades!
 Each week I will assign one of the topics listed above.
 During the week you will experiment, track your choices, and then answer the three questions provided diving deep to squeeze the most value from your experience:

 - 1. During my seven-day experiment, what happened? - 2.
 As a result of what happened, what did I learn or relearn? - 3.
-As a result of what I learned or relearned, I will.....
+As a result of what I learned or relearned, I will

-3. Weekly Double Entry Reading Notes: (55 Possible Points)
+3. Weekly Double Entry Reading Notes: (100 Possible Points)